Bhawanipore Club: History

 In the 2019–20 I-League 2nd Division, Bhawanipore participated and made it to the final round of I-League qualifiers.
 Sankarlal Chakraborty was appointed as head coach and they signed who foreign players; Liberian Ansumana Kromah and Ghanaian Philip Adjah.
 Due to the COVID-19 pandemic in India, usual final round format was scrapped off.
 It was decided that the final round of the league will be rescheduled into a new format and all the non-reserve teams from the preliminary stage will automatically progress to this round.
 It was officially named as I-League Qualifiers.
 The teams from the preliminary round were scheduled to play in a round-robin format in two venues, at the Salt Lake Stadium in Kolkata and Kalyani Stadium in Kalyani, near Kolkata to advance to the 2020–21 I-League.
 Bhawanipore finished on the second position of the league table at the end of I-League qualifiers, with 9 points in 4 matches.
 In 2022 Calcutta Premier Division, Bhawanipore as group champion, qualified to "super six" round and finished as runner-up, behind Mohammedan Sporting.
+In June 2023, the Indian Football Association made an announcement that the merger of both Premier Division A and B of the Calcutta Football League have done ahead of its 125th edition, in which Bhawanipore was allowed to compete in Group II.
+The club later qualified for CFL "Super Six" round.
+They gained I-League 3 spot in August 2023, to compete in the inaugural edition.

+Bhawanipore finished 3rd in the Super Six stage of the 2024–25 CFL Premier Division and qualified for the 2025–26 I-League 3.

 Management and sponsorship

 In 2012, Sangbad Pratidin became a premium sponsor of the club and they were also affiliated with Mohun Bagan AC.
 Sangbad Pratidin Bhawanipore Football Club Private Limited was incorporated on 22 December 2011.
-Its last annual general meet (AGM) happened on 29 September 2017.
-Its current board members and directors are Ashok Kumar Tiwari and Arun Sengupta.

-Stadium

-Bhawanipore Football Club currently plays at the 20,000 seater Kalyani Municipal Corporation Stadium in Kalyani.
-They also use Rabindra Sarobar Stadium for some of their home matches.

-Fans

-Football is pretty famous in Bhawanipore.
-A club recognised Bhowanipore fan club by the name West Bengal Palace, has been in support since 2019.
-The Kalyani Municipal Corporation Stadium main galleries have seen an average attendance of 20,000.
-The players and the coach have often acknowledged the fans' support in the success and called them The 12th Man.